stefimaz/Fintech_Database/C18_Blockchain_Python/README.md

 ## Overview

-Blockchain is an online application that allows our users to build a blockchain ledger system.
+pychain.py is an application that allows the user to build a blockchain ledger.
 While Python was used for the back-end code, Streamlit enhances the front-end user experience.
-This ledger allows the user to conduct financial transactions and validate the blockchain.
+This ledger allows the user to conduct financial transactions and validate them to the blockchain.

 ---